geckosio/geckos.io/README.md

 ## Development

 To help developing geckos.io, install this repository via **`npm install`**.
 Test it with **`npm test`**.
 Then start the development server with **`npm run dev`**.

-## Automated Tests

-We do run automated tests for Node.js 10, 12 and 14 using Docker on Jenkins on localhost with the Dockerfiles in [./dockerfiles](dockerfiles) using [this Jenkins setup](https://github.com/yandeu/jenkins-puppeteer-docker).

 ## License